Béla Kiss: Criminal case

-Criminal activity

-According to an article published in Népszava on 10 May 1916, referring to a "police inspector's report", Márton Kresinszky, the owner of the house rented by Kiss, wanted to renovate the building, so he went to Cinkota, where Kiss's neighbour, an old acquaintance of Kresinszky, Béla Takács, a pharmacist, told him that Kiss had gone to war in 1914.
+According to an article published in Népszava on 10 May 1916, referring to a "police inspector's report", Márton Kresinszky, the owner of the house rented by Kiss, wanted to renovate the building, so he went to Cinkota, where Kiss's neighbour, an old acquaintance of Kresinszky, pharmacist Béla Takács, told him that Kiss had gone to war in 1914 and supposedly died in 1915.
 In search of material for redecoration, the two men went to the chamber next to Kiss's workshop, where Takács said there had been a large quantity of reeds.
 In the chamber they found seven tin drums, stacked one metre long and fifty centimetres wide.
-The airtight top of the top barrel, sealed with lead, had been loosened with an axe and, when it was pried open, a terrible stench emanated from it.
-After the tin barrel top was removed, a bag was found and pulled out of the cylinder.
-A woman's body was found sewn into the bag.
-Another barrel was also punctured, from which a corpse smell emanated and a lock of blonde hair fell out.
+After they pried the airtight lead-sealed lid of the top barrel open with an axe, a terrible stench emanated from it.
+The lid was removed and a bag was found, which was pulled out of the cylinder.
+A woman's body was found inside a bag.
+After opening another barrel, again a corpse smell emanated and a lock of blonde hair fell out.
 Kresinszky and Takács then informed the authorities.
 Gyula Huszka, the chief notary, together with police officers, found a female body in each of the seven barrels.
-A search of Kiss' house resulted in a total of 24 bodies.
+A search of Kiss' property resulted in a total of 24 bodies.
 Famed Austria-Hungarian author Frigyes Karinthy was present and described the following:

 I stood there in the cemetery in Czinkota, in front of the tin barrels, and watched one by one as the contents of the opened barrels were poured out onto the autopsy table.
 Tin barrels of different heights: equally tinned, precisely, with conscientious work.
 Those who opened the first barrel did not doubt for a moment that the other contents were the same, although this assumption meant an unimaginable horror.
 And those of us who were there at the opening, all of us took it for granted that a small woman fell to the ground from the smaller barrel, and a larger one from the larger one.
-And after the second barrel, we also knew how to turn the barrel, how deep to reach, and where to grab the string on the neck of the emerging female head, where the loop is, where it leads down to the legs, and how they are knotted.
-This is how a proper, precise collector works, one who understands his craft and "He likes order."
+And after the second barrel, we also knew how to turn the barrel, how deep to reach, and where to grab the string on the neck of the emerging female head, where the loop would be, how it leads down to the legs, and it is knotted.
+This is how a proper, precise collector works, one who understands his craft and "likes order."